PROBATE ATTORNEY & PROBATE ADMINISTRATION

 3. Contested estates and invalid or questionable wills (“formal”).

-The second type of probate, the informal process, is generally allowed when there is a valid will or clear intestacy, no contests are expected, and there is a clearly qualified personal representative ready to be appointed.
+The second type of probate, the informal probate process, is generally allowed when there is a valid will or clear intestacy, no contests are expected, and there is a clearly qualified personal representative ready to be appointed.
 The court has a limited role in the administration, but ensures that the directions in the will or intestacy law are followed.

 All wills and intestate estates must be probated.
 Depending on how your assets are owned, your estate may not have to go through the probate process because your will may not control the distribution of some or all of your assets.
 There are certain types of assets that are not governed or distributed per the terms of a will.
 Only property that was owned by you in your individual name (and that does not have a beneficiary designation) is controlled by the will.
 Assets that are owned in joint tenancy, such as real property or a bank account, or assets that have a beneficiary designation like a life insurance policy or IRA, pass to the beneficiaries by operation of a contract, and are not subject to the provisions in the will or the probate process.